oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/costa-rica.md

 civil law system based on Spanish civil code; judicial review of legislative acts in the Supreme Court

 ### 憲法
-- `history`: many previous; latest effective 8 November 1949
+- `歷史`: many previous; latest effective 8 November 1949
-- `amendments`: proposals require the signatures of at least 10 Legislative Assembly members or petition of at least 5% of qualified voters; consideration of proposals requires two-thirds majority approval in each of three readings by the Assembly, followed by preparation of the proposal as a legislative bill and its approval by simple majority of the Assembly; passage requires at least two-thirds majority vote of the Assembly membership; a referendum is required only if approved by at least two thirds of the Assembly; amended many times, last in 2020
+- `修正`: proposals require the signatures of at least 10 Legislative Assembly members or petition of at least 5% of qualified voters; consideration of proposals requires two-thirds majority approval in each of three readings by the Assembly, followed by preparation of the proposal as a legislative bill and its approval by simple majority of the Assembly; passage requires at least two-thirds majority vote of the Assembly membership; a referendum is required only if approved by at least two thirds of the Assembly; amended many times, last in 2020

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: yes
+- `出生公民權`: yes
-- `citizenship by descent only`: yes
+- `血統公民身份`: yes
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 7 years
+- `入籍的居留要求`: 7 years

 ### 選舉權
 18 years of age; universal and compulsory

 ### 行政部門
-- `chief of state`: President Rodrigo CHAVES Robles (since 8 May 2022)
+- `國家元首`: President Rodrigo CHAVES Robles (since 8 May 2022)
-- `head of government`: President Rodrigo CHAVES Robles (since 8 May 2022)
+- `政府首腦`: President Rodrigo CHAVES Robles (since 8 May 2022)
-- `cabinet`: Cabinet selected by the president
+- `内閣`: Cabinet selected by the president
-- `elections/appointments`: president and vice presidents directly elected on the same ballot by modified majority popular vote (40% threshold) for a 4-year term (eligible for non-consecutive terms); election last held on 6 February 2022 with a runoff on 3 April 2022 (next to be held in February 2026 with a runoff in April 2026)
+- `選舉/任命`: president and vice presidents directly elected on the same ballot by modified majority popular vote (40% threshold) for a 4-year term (eligible for non-consecutive terms); election last held on 6 February 2022 with a runoff on 3 April 2022 (next to be held in February 2026 with a runoff in April 2026)
-- `election results`: *2022: *Rodrigo CHAVES Robles elected president in second round; percent of vote in first round - Jose Maria FIGUERES Olsen (PLN) 27.3%,Rodrigo CHAVES Robles (PPSD) 16.8%, Fabricio ALVARADO Munoz (PNR) 14.9%, Eliecer FEINZAIG Mintz (PLP) 12.4%, Lineth SABORIO Chaverri (PUSC) 12.4%, Jose Maria VILLALTA Florez-Estrada 8.7% (PFA), other 7.5%; percent of vote in second round - Rodrigo CHAVES Robles (PPSD) 52.8%, Jose Maria FIGUERES Olsen (PLN) 47.2%  *2018:* Carlos ALVARADO Quesada elected president in second round; percent of vote in first round - Fabricio ALVARADO Munoz (PRN) 25%; Carlos ALVARADO Quesada (PAC) 21.6%; Antonio ALVAREZ (PLN) 18.6%; Rodolfo PIZA (PUSC) 16%; Juan Diego CASTRO (PIN) 9.5%; Rodolfo HERNANDEZ (PRSC) 4.9%, other 4.4%; percent of vote in second round - Carlos ALVARADO Quesada (PAC) 60.7%; Fabricio ALVARADO Munoz (PRN) 39.3%
+- `選舉結果`: *2022: *Rodrigo CHAVES Robles elected president in second round; percent of vote in first round - Jose Maria FIGUERES Olsen (PLN) 27.3%,Rodrigo CHAVES Robles (PPSD) 16.8%, Fabricio ALVARADO Munoz (PNR) 14.9%, Eliecer FEINZAIG Mintz (PLP) 12.4%, Lineth SABORIO Chaverri (PUSC) 12.4%, Jose Maria VILLALTA Florez-Estrada 8.7% (PFA), other 7.5%; percent of vote in second round - Rodrigo CHAVES Robles (PPSD) 52.8%, Jose Maria FIGUERES Olsen (PLN) 47.2%  *2018:* Carlos ALVARADO Quesada elected president in second round; percent of vote in first round - Fabricio ALVARADO Munoz (PRN) 25%; Carlos ALVARADO Quesada (PAC) 21.6%; Antonio ALVAREZ (PLN) 18.6%; Rodolfo PIZA (PUSC) 16%; Juan Diego CASTRO (PIN) 9.5%; Rodolfo HERNANDEZ (PRSC) 4.9%, other 4.4%; percent of vote in second round - Carlos ALVARADO Quesada (PAC) 60.7%; Fabricio ALVARADO Munoz (PRN) 39.3%
 **note**: the president is both chief of state and head of government

 ### 立法部門
-- `description`: unicameral Legislative Assembly or Asamblea Legislativa (57 seats; members directly elected in multi-seat constituencies - corresponding to the country's 7 provinces - by closed party-list proportional representation vote; members serve 4-year terms)
+- `描述`: unicameral Legislative Assembly or Asamblea Legislativa (57 seats; members directly elected in multi-seat constituencies - corresponding to the country's 7 provinces - by closed party-list proportional representation vote; members serve 4-year terms)
-- `elections`: last held on 6 February 2022 (next to be held in February 2026)
+- `選舉`: last held on 6 February 2022 (next to be held in February 2026)
-- `election results`: percent of vote by party - PLN 24.8%, PPSD 15%, PUSC 11.4%, PNR 10.1%, PLP 9.1%, 8.3%, other 21.3%; seats by party - PLN 19, PPSD 10, PUSC 9, PNR 7, PLP 6, PFA 6; composition - men 30, women 27, percentage women 47.4%
+- `選舉結果`: percent of vote by party - PLN 24.8%, PPSD 15%, PUSC 11.4%, PNR 10.1%, PLP 9.1%, 8.3%, other 21.3%; seats by party - PLN 19, PPSD 10, PUSC 9, PNR 7, PLP 6, PFA 6; composition - men 30, women 27, percentage women 47.4%

 ### 司法部門
-- `highest court(s)`: Supreme Court of Justice (consists of 22 judges organized into 3 cassation chambers each with 5 judges and the Constitutional Chamber with 7 judges)
+- `最高法院`: Supreme Court of Justice (consists of 22 judges organized into 3 cassation chambers each with 5 judges and the Constitutional Chamber with 7 judges)
-- `judge selection and term of office`: Supreme Court of Justice judges elected by the National Assembly for 8-year terms with renewal decided by the National Assembly
+- `法官遴選和任期`: Supreme Court of Justice judges elected by the National Assembly for 8-year terms with renewal decided by the National Assembly
-- `subordinate courts`: appellate courts; trial courts; first instance and justice of the peace courts; Superior Electoral Tribunal
+- `下級法院`: appellate courts; trial courts; first instance and justice of the peace courts; Superior Electoral Tribunal

 ### 政黨
 Accessibility Without Exclusion or PASEBroad Front (Frente Amplio) or PFACitizen Action Party or PACCosta Rican Renewal Party or PRCHere Costa Rica Commands Party or ACRMLiberal Progressive Party or PLP Libertarian Movement Party or MLNational Integration Party or PINNational Liberation Party or PLNNational Restoration Party or PRNNew Generation or PNGNew Republic Party or PNRSocial Christian Republican Party or PRSCSocial Christian Unity Party or PUSC of UNIDADSocial Democratic Progress Party or PPSD